-In individual competitions, prior to each detail of the first distance on each day, a one minute blow off period will be allowed during which competitors may, if they wish, fire shots into the stop butt.
-No targets may be shown and shots will not be spotted.
-In F Class events alongside TR events, the blow off period will commence, under the control of ROs, after Message 1 is passed.
-F Class events alongside MR events will follow MR procedure for blow-offs.
+In individual competitions, prior to each detail of the first distance on each day, a one minute blow-off period will be allowed during which competitors may if they wish fire shots into the stop butt.
+No targets will be shown and shots may not be spotted.
+Blow off periods will take place strictly under the control of ROs.
+F class events alongside MR events will follow MR procedure for blow-offs.
+In other F Class events, the blow-off period may occur after Message 1 has been passed if there are competitions in other disciplines alongside.